90ssaballa/edge-of-wander-event/README.md

 I was able to finally get the code working!
 I updated the html and then reviewed DOM events.
 After these and a lot of googling, I found the solution to the issue.
 Feeling so accomplished :)

 ---UPDATE 8/2/2023---
 Someone reviewed my code!
-I appreciated that this person took the time to review my code, and gave me feedback and motivation to keep on learning.
+I appreciated that someone took the time to review my code, and gave me feedback and motivation to keep on learning.
 I made changes on my HTML structure after learning more about HTML semantic elements.
 I was also provided a resource on when to use var vs let vs const when declaring variables.